whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext then reboot
 7. This time, touchpad and audio should function correctly.
 Then you need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition
-8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL.
-Now you can use icloud
+8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL
 - Note: installing kexts and SSDT in /additional, changing the content of config.plist, configuring the USB mapping, or enabling Sleep and Airplane fn button may be required for the following reasons:
     - You have DW1560 installed -- WIFI Replacement
     - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal